Amourspirit/python_ooo_dev_tools/docs/src/calc/calc_sheets.rst

 Getting a sheet
 ^^^^^^^^^^^^^^^

-There are several ways to get a page from a Calc document.
+There are several ways to get a sheet from a Calc document.
 The simplest is to use the ``[]`` method:

 Get Sheet by Index.